autoplot/documentation/javadoc/org/autoplot/dom/Application.md

-# org.autoplot.dom.ApplicationRepresents a state of the application as a whole, with its one canvas and
+# org.autoplot.dom.Application

- multiple plots, axes, and bindings.
+Represents a state of the application as a whole, with its one canvas and multiple plots, axes, and bindings.

-Application( )
+# Application( )

 ***